 21. Explore the tropics and meet exotic animals from around the world at the free Como Zoo & Conservatory.

 23. Grab some friends and blankets and watch a movie in the park.
-Choose from a variety of fun family friendly films under the stars during Brooklyn Center's Entertainment in the Park, Movies in the Park in Brooklyn Park and Music & Movies in the Park in Osseo.
+Choose from a variety of fun family friendly films under the stars during Brooklyn Center's Entertainment in the Park.

 24. Ice skate the Central Park Ice Loop from November through March.
-Access to this unique ice trail is FREE!
-Skate rental are available if you don't have your own.
+Access to this unique ice trail is free!
+Skate rentals are available if you don't have your own.

 Stone Arch Bridge